-- an increase in the number of crimes recorded by the police does not necessarily mean the level of crime has increased - for many types of crime, police recorded crime statistics do not provide a reliable measure of levels or trends in crime - they only cover crimes that come to the attention of the police and can be affected by changes in policing activity and recording practice and by willingness of victims to report - the CSEW does not cover crimes against businesses or those not resident in households and is not wellsuited to measuring trends in some of the more harmful crimes that occur in relatively low volumes - for offences that are well recorded by the police, police figures provide a useful supplement to the survey and provide insight into areas that the survey does not cover well
+- An increase in the number of crimes recorded by the police does not necessarily mean the level of crime has increased. - For many types of crime, police recorded crime statistics do not provide a reliable measure of levels or trends in crime as they only cover crimes that come to the attention of the police. - Police recorded crime statistics can be affected by changes in policing activity and recording practice and by willingness of victims to report. - The CSEW does not cover crimes against businesses or those not resident in households and is not well-suited to measuring trends in some of the more harmful crimes that occur in relatively low volumes. - For offences that are well recorded by the police, police figures provide a useful supplement to the survey and provide insight into areas that the survey does not cover well.